What performance management trends can leaders implement in the new normal?

 Check-ins are designed to provide informal and growth-focused guidance to employees.
 Part of an initiative focused on continuous performance management, check-ins can keep recognition in the mind of employees, make employees feel more welcome and help show a tighter connection between employee activities and company goals.

-While they vary by organization, check-ins are typically informal performance conversations initiated by either the manager or the employee.
+While they vary by organization, one-on-one meetings with employees are typically informal performance conversations initiated by either the manager or the employee.
 Relying on a shorter timeframe than annual or even quarterly reviews, both employees and managers can upload documentation and track progress easily—without the recency bias or anxiety that goes into the alternative.

 In turn, a move to provide check-ins give employees a platform to ask for help and discuss concerns and frustrations directly with their manager.